-Imaging-In their final location, your Spire's can have a stage width somewhat wider than the speakers themselves.
-On well recorded music, the instruments can extend beyond the edges of each speaker (left and right), yet a vocalist should appear directly in the middle.
-The size of the instruments should be neither too large nor too small, subject to the intent and results of each unique audio recording.
+Imaging-In their final location, your Summit X can have a stage width somewhat wider than the speakers themselves.
+On well-recorded music the instruments can extend beyond the edges of each speaker, yet a vocalist should appear directly in the middle.
+The size of the instruments should be neither too large nor too small, subject to the intent and results of each unique recording.